ongyuann/nothing/README.md

 **Have fun**

-if you encounter any troubles, please, do not hesitate to solve them your own farting self. :). that's right, don't contact me bidjes.
+if you encounter any troubles, please, do not hesitate to solve them your own farting self. :).

 no biatches were harmed in the making of this readme. only @5sh073s.